Nivaturimika/Katerina-Engine/docs/project_alice_modders_suggestions.md

 ## Identified issues

-Some issues are solved by Katerina Engine already, some aren't, feel free to add your bitter experiences below for consideration post-1.0:
+Some issues are solved by Kat's PA Engine already, some aren't, feel free to add your bitter experiences below for consideration post-1.0:

 - No first-hand support for dynamic localisation (without using change_region_name)
 - Trade window only supports N number of goods before it overflows